bmvandoren/Nighthawk/instructions/feedback/model_feedback_audacity.md

 1. **Close the Nighthawk detection track so that the `Feedback` track is the only label track present.**
 2. Export the remaining `Feedback` label track with your selections.
 To do this, choose File -\> Export -\> Export Labels....
 The suggested name should be `Feedback.txt`.
 (If it isn't, you may have forgotten to close the Nighthawk predictions track.)
 Pick an informative name (e.g. in our case `test3_audacity_feedback.txt`) and save the file.

 ## Step 6.
-Record metadata in a .yml file, and run `prep_nighthawk` to compile feedback files.
+Record metadata in a .yml file, and run `prep_feedback` to compile feedback files.

 Create a new YAML file with metadata about the recording.
 A YAML file is simply a text file with a particular formatting.
 Use `test3.yml` as a template.
 The contents of that file are shown here for easy reference.